7201krap/TILDA_Internship/safe_mutation/readme.md

   - Set *first_run=False* if you want to see the visualized(=video) result.

-- See 'results' for results: visualized graphs and weights.
+- See 'results' for visualized graphs and weights.

 - In the paper, there are 5 types of mutations.